EncyclopediaRed/btcamp-87826/content/_index.md

         description: >
           A Biodegradable Temporary Emergency Shelter for individuals and disaster and emergency responders.
-The Büt Camp tent fits in your hand and uses no poles or extra equipment.<br /><br />
+The Büt Camp tent fits in your hand and uses no poles or extra equipment.

           Simply unfold and blow to inflate.
-Use for up-to 7 days and then discard.
-Büt Camp tents are made of biodegradable plastic derived from cornstarch.<br /><br />
+Use for up to 7 days and then discard.
+Büt Camp tents are made of biodegradable plastic derived from cornstarch.

-          Simply add the tents in the colors you prefer to your cart and pay with a credit card on our super fast and easy to use e-commerce store.<br /><br />
+          Simply add the tents in the colors you prefer to your cart and pay with a credit card on our super fast and easy-to-use e-commerce store.

           The store isn't just for individuals either!
-Governments and resue organizations can also purchase in bulk right up to 1000 units at a time for quick purchasing with a volume discount.
+Governments and rescue organizations can also purchase in bulk right up to 1000 units at a time for quick purchasing with a volume discount.
         image: images/tent_dim.png